Skip to main page content

 In Chatham-Kent, we know that Early Years professionals pride themselves on staying current with information on early childhood development.
 They strive to provide quality programming while holding the four foundations of HDLH at the core of their work with children and families.

 Stepping Side By Side Chatham-Kent is a professional learning and mentoring opportunity.
-This initiative was created to use individually as well as in group settings to support reflection, collaboration and growth within the role of early childhood education.
+This initiative was created to be used individually as well as in group settings to support reflection, collaboration and growth within the role of early childhood education.
 It is a modulated program intended for those:

 • stepping into the field of early childhood education